garypotato/TS-Video-component/README.md

 I realise all my previous project are based on JS framework e.g. React or Vue, result in that I don't know how to manipulate `DOM`.
 Therefore, I decided to code a video component in pure JS.

+## What I've achieved

+1. know more about TS, DOM control and `addEventListener`
+2. simple `webpack` customise according to different needs, rather than install everything that I actually don't need it.
+3. know more about `CSS module`
+4. understand how to create a simple video player, including process control bar and voice control

 ## webpack

 Since I am not going to use React, so I won't use the `create-react-app`.
 I made a simple `webpack.config.js` to transpile ES5, CSS, and TS.